 You are hereHome › Buildings & Environments › Green Building › Policy, Incentives, and Resources › Resources ›

 The Municipal Green Building Task Force advises SF Environment on matters of policy and reviews municipal projects in design and construction to ensure compliance with San Francisco Environment Code Chapter 7 (LEED Gold certification).
 The Task Force enables communication about green building issues across City Departments and project teams, and provides an educational forum to increase knowledge and share project related successes and lessons learned.
 The Task Force meets monthly on the second Wednesday at 1:30pm in the 4th floor main conference room, 30 Van Ness Ave.
 Meetings are open to the public.

 The Mayor’s Task Force on Existing Commercial Buildings recommended policies, actions, and partnerships to meet local and state goals for greater energy efficiency in existing commercial buildings.
 Their recommendations informed San Francisco's approach to use building performance data to accelerate energy efficiency improvements in the commercial sector, resulting in the Existing Commercial Buildings Energy Performance Ordinance.

 The Mayor's Task Force on Green Buildings proposed high minimum standards to ensure all new buildings, and many renovations, are built green.
-These recommendations informed San Francisco Building Code Chapter 13C - also known as the "Green Building Ordinance."
+These recommendations informed San Francisco Green Building Code - also known as the "Green Building Ordinance."

 San Francisco Urban Wind Power Task Force: Learn more about wind power generation in San Francisco.

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.